 The information on this site, concerning services or products is provided by external partners.
 This Information is liable to change frequently; for this reason Lugano Region cannot be held liable for any inaccuracies.
 Due to the ever-changing COVID-19 pandemic situation, we suggest that you check with the indicated contacts directly for possible activity restrictions.

 The MASI Lugano born by the merging between the Museo Cantonale d’Arte and the Museo d’Arte.
 In LAC the exhibitions focus on modern and contemporary art.

-In a charming corner of Lake Lugano, a few steps from Italy, the Customs Museum illustrates past and present of the management and surveillance of the borders (fight against illegal traffics and forgery, prevention of trade in endangered species, and much more) and tells stories about a region which identity has been always defined by the border.
+In a charming corner of Lake Lugano, a few steps from Italy, the Customs Museum illustrates past and present of border management and surveillance (special exhibitions cover topics such as illegal trade, smuggling, counterfeiting and much more) and tells stories about a region whose identity has always been defined by the border.

 The only art museum for children (3-11 years) in Ticino that brings the world of art closer and stimulates the creativity with a playful and educational approach.
 It offers interactive exhibitions and creative workshops for learning about artists and expressing emotions and creativity.

 The photographic exhibition by Ettore Silini, born in 1978, from Besazio, shows incredible images of insects, taken using the technique of focus stacking, namely a combination of several photographs taken at different focus distances to achieve maximum depth of field.